usnistgov/NetSimulyzer-ns3-module/doc/source/nodes.rst

 Positions written from a ``CourseChange`` callback are not subject to the ``PositionTolerance`` and will always be written.

-Unlike :ref:`location-polling`, this location tracing may not be disabled.
+Unlike :ref:`orchestrator-mobility-polling`, this location tracing may not be disabled.

 Attributes
 ^^^^^^^^^^